AlenaKhmyz/myLittlePony/README.md

 # myLittlePony
-This repository contains several small projects written in react
+This repository contains several small projects written on react